-I’ve heard that question a lot since the game’s release.
-Part of me is annoyed at the skepticism here — that it’s just so unfathomable that a simple, slow game with no definite goals has become so popular.
+It’s a question seen all across social media, and I’ve heard it a lot since the game’s release.
+Part of me is annoyed at the skepticism here that it’s just so unfathomable that a simple, slow game with no definite goals has become so popular.

 So, to break it down kind of bluntly, I’m putting together a quick list of what your friend sitting next to you is doing on their Switch instead of holding a conversation with you.

 - Willingly move into some remote hellhole with two other suckers

 - Pay off house debt to the raccoon who organized this remote island home

 - Upgrade house pay more raccoon debtGet more neighbors